AkanshaVaish/FriendsAndChat/README.md

 # Using the Application

 The UI for the application has not been decided yet.
-Efforts are to make it user friendly.
-You can post suggestions about the preferred UI interface by creating an issue on the repository.
-Also, you can also demonstrate your ideas through your work on the application by creating pull requests which is described in the next section.
+The upcoming UI can be designed by employing Bootstrap, Vanilla or HTML/CSS/JS.
+Efforts are to make it user friendly.Suggestion dan be made using github repository.

 # Contributing to the Application